MartinDM/complete-node-bootcamp/4-natours/project/Notes/02 - Mongo.md

 - `updateOne()`, `updateMany()`.
 Update will only happen on first if many queries are returned.

 { "name": "Epic tour", "price": 550, rating: 4.3 },{ "name": "Epic USA tour", "price": 650, "rating": 4.8 },{ "name": "UK tour", "price": 250, "rating": 4.9, "difficulty": "easy" }

+## Models
+- Writing new models with extra props not defined in the schema are ignored
+- Pass 'validators' to Schema such as `unique: true` or `required keys.
+Specify on the Schema.
+- 'Create' methods will use `new MyModel()` and pass in `req.body`